dentisphere/upgrade-angularjs/readme.md

 };
 ```

-rename app.js and home.js to .ts files, and fix errors by importing necessary files
+rename _app.js_ and _home.js_ to _.ts_ files, and fix errors by importing necessary files

 ### notes

--   IIFE can be safely removed from components such as home.ts, since ts modules don't pollute global namespace
+-   IIFE can be safely removed from components such as _home.ts_, since ts modules don't pollute global namespace

 ## add webpack-dev-server